 5. Use CSS Table

-vertical-align property to center text vertically.
+vertical-align property to center the content vertically.

 6. Use Flexbox

-align-items: center; as follows, and that’s it.
+align-items: center; as shown below: